We’re Hiring!

 Some evening and weekend work is required for this position.

-Build and maintain meaningful relationships with community organizations, leaders, and constituents
+• Establish and maintain meaningful relationships with community organizations, service providers, city agencies, and key stakeholders.

-Draft correspondence, briefings, talking points, presentations, and other materials as needed to further communication with constituents
+• Draft correspondence, briefings, talking points, presentations, and other materials as needed to address community concerns.

 Qualifications:

-Excellent interpersonal, verbal and written communication skills.
-Ability to quickly distill and communicate key issues.
+• Excellent written and oral communication skills, including ability to quickly distill and communicate key issues.

-Demonstrated commitment to diversity that values all people and respects differences in regards to race, ethnicity, age, gender identity and expression, sexual orientation, religion, ability and socio-economic circumstance, and record of arrest or conviction.
+• Demonstrated commitment to diversity that values all people and respects differences in race, ethnicity, age, gender identity and expression, sexual orientation, religion, ability and socio-economic circumstance, and record of arrest or conviction.

 Additional Information: